{{flagHref}}

 1. What is indium, and why is it important?

-Indium is a rare metal used for several applications in high-tech industries, such as electronics, semiconductor manufacturing, and safety devices.
-Its distinctive characteristics contribute to its importance in industries related to electronics and display technology.
+Indium is a rare metal adopted for several applications in high-tech industries, such as electronics, semiconductor manufacturing, and safety devices.
+Its distinctive features make this material indispensable in industries related to electronics and display technology.

 2. How is indium extracted?

-Indium is primarily obtained during the processing of zinc ores as a byproduct.
-The extraction involves hydrometallurgical methods such as acid leaching, alongside pyrometallurgical recycling of electronic waste.
+Indium is mainly obtained during the processing of zinc ores as a by-product.
+The extraction encompasses hydrometallurgical routes, such as acid leaching, along with pyrometallurgical recycling of electronic wastes.

 3. What are the major uses of indium?